Australia among 34 countries to back Russia, Belarus Olympic ban

+Australia has joined 33 other nations – including the US, Britain and Japan – in backing a ban on Russian and Belarusian athletes from competing in international sporting events.

-The governments of 34 nations have released a statement calling on the IOC to clarify the definition of “neutrality” as it seeks a way to allow Russian and Belarusian athletes back into international sports and, ultimately, next year’s Paris Olympics.
+Britain released a statement on behalf of the 34 governments on Tuesday, calling on the International Olympic Committee to clarify the definition of “neutrality” as it seeks a way to allow Russian and Belarusian athletes back into international sports and, ultimately, the 2025 Paris Olympics.

-“As long as these fundamental issues and the substantial lack of clarity and concrete detail on a workable ‘neutrality’ model are not addressed, we do not agree that Russian and Belarusian athletes should be allowed back into competition,” read Monday’s statement.
+“As long as these fundamental issues and the substantial lack of clarity and concrete detail on a workable ‘neutrality’ model are not addressed, we do not agree that Russian and Belarusian athletes should be allowed back into competition,” it read.

+A spokesperson for Sport Minister Anika Wells confirmed on Tuesday that Australia had signed up to the document.

+Other nations to sign the statement include France, Canada and Germany.
+Along with the US and Britain, the five nations had nearly a fifth of all athletes to the Tokyo Games in 2021.

-The statement was the product of a February 10 summit in London between government leaders, who heard from Ukrainian president Volodymyr Zelenskiy.
-Zelenskiy said Russia athletes had no place at the Paris Games as long as the country’s invasion of Ukraine continues.
+It was the product of a February 10 summit in London between government leaders, who heard from Ukrainian president Volodymyr Zelensky.
+He said Russia athletes had no place at the Paris Games as long as the country’s invasion of Ukraine continued.

+The organisation wants competitors from those countries who have not supported the war to be able to compete as neutral athletes, with no symbols of their countries allowed.

-An IOC spokesman said the committee has already begun a process to outline the circumstances under which Russians could compete in international competition if, in fact, it decides to continue down the current path.
+An IOC spokesman said the committee had already begun a process to outline the circumstances under which Russians could compete in international competition if, in fact, it decided to push ahead with that plan.

+It’s a decision that needs clarity long before the Paris Games because 2023 marks the start of the Olympic qualifying period.

-While acknowledging there was an argument for them to compete as neutral athletes, the government officials noted in the joint statement how closely sports and politics are intertwined in Russia and Belarus.
-Russia invaded Ukraine a year ago Friday and Belarus has been Russia’s closest ally.
+While acknowledging an argument to allow neutral athletes, the government officials noted in the joint statement how closely sports and politics are intertwined in Russia and Belarus.
+Russia invaded Ukraine a year ago on Friday and Belarus has been Russia’s closest ally.

 “We have strong concerns on how feasible it is for Russian and Belarusian Olympic athletes to compete as ‘neutrals’ – under the IOC’s conditions of no identification with their country – when they are directly funded and supported by their states (unlike, for example, professional tennis players),” the statement said.